llaske/sugarizer/README.md

 # What is Sugarizer ?

 Sugarizer is a free/libre learning platform.
-The Sugarizer UI use ergonomic principles from The [Sugar platform](https://sugarlabs.org/), developed for the One Laptop per Child project and used by more than 2 million children around the world.
+The Sugarizer UI uses ergonomic principles from The [Sugar platform](https://sugarlabs.org/), developed for the One Laptop per Child project and used by more than 2 million children around the world.

 Sugarizer runs on every device: laptops, desktops, tiny computers, tablets or smartphones.